 - Leviticus – Deuteronomy: Long lists of Old Testament law that we are not required to follow today.
-Difficult reading.
+Very difficult reading.

-- Joshua – Job, Isaiah – Malachi: Longer, more complicated stories of the Israelites and their “on again off again” relationship with following God.
-Moderate reading.
+- Joshua – Job, Isaiah – Malachi: Longer, more complicated stories of the Israelites (God’s chosen people) and their “on again off again” relationship with following God.
+Moderately difficult reading.

-- Psalms – Ecclesiastes: Quick, general Biblical advice for good living.
-Easy reading.
+- Psalms – Ecclesiastes: Quick, general Biblical advice for godly living.
+Fairly easy reading.

 Quick (& Over-simplified) Overview of the New Testament:

-- Matthew – John: Bible stories of Jesus’ time on earth.
-Easy reading.
+- Matthew – John: Bible stories about Jesus’s time on earth.
+Very easy reading.

 - Acts: Bible stories about the early church.
-Easy reading.
+Very easy reading.